-No C18.
+\\\\ No C18.
 Deferred admission: Does your institution allow students to postpone enrollment after admission?
-Yes No If yes, maximum period of postponement:1 year C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? ☐ Yes ☐ No Early Decision and Early Action Plans C21.
+If yes, maximum period of postponement: \\1 year\\\\ C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, firsttime, first-year (freshman) students one year or more before high school graduation?
+Yes Early Decision and Early Action Plans C21.
 Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-Yes No If "yes," please complete the following: First or only early decision plan closing dateNov 15 First or only early decision plan notification dateDec 15 Other early decision plan closing date For the Fall 2008 entering class: Number of early decision applications received by your institution480 Number of applicants admitted under early decision plan162 Please provide significant details about your early decision plan: C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ☐ Yes If "yes," please complete the following: Early action closing date Early action notification date Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? ☐ Yes ☐ No
+X Yes □ No If "yes," please complete the following: \\\Nov 15\ First or only early decision plan closing date First or only early decision plan notification date \\ Dec 15\\ \\\ Jan 2\\\\ \\ Feb 15\\\\ Other early decision plan closing date Other early decision plan notification date For the Fall 2009 entering class: Number of early decision applications received by your institution \\\497\\\ Number of applicants admitted under early decision plan 166 Please provide significant details about your early decision plan: C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+X No Yes Yes If "yes," please complete the following: Early action closing date Early action notification date Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+Yes □ No